Publications & Working Papers

-Abstract: This paper investigates the impact of growing ownership of fixed-income ETFs and mutual funds on the commonality in liquidity across corporate bonds.
-The unpredictability of liquidity demands inherent in these funds can prompt correlated trading among underlying illiquid bonds.
-The empirical results reveal a positive and significant relationship between ETF ownership and liquidity commonality in investment-grade bonds, indicating that ETFs curtail opportunities for liquidity risk diversification.
-Conversely, mutual fund ownership does not impact bond liquidity co-movement, a feature that distinctly differentiates it from equity markets.
-The paper identifies three pivotal mechanisms that help explain the disparate impact of ETFs and mutual funds: correlated trading stimulated by fund flows, differences in investor clienteles, and the influence of ETF arbitrage activity.
+Abstract: This paper explores the influence of increasing ownership in fixed-income ETFs and mutual funds on liquidity commonality among corporate bonds.
+The unpredictable nature of liquidity demands in these funds may lead to correlated trading in underlying illiquid bonds.
+The study finds a positive and significant relationship between ETF ownership and liquidity commonality in investment-grade corporate bonds.
+In contrast, mutual fund or index fund ownership does not exhibit a similar effect, a result that differentiates corporate bonds from equities.
+This distinction from equities is attributed to different liquidity management strategies employed by equity and corporate bond mutual funds.
+The paper also highlights factors contributing to the varying impacts of ETFs and mutual funds on corporate bonds, including correlated trading due to fund flows, differences in investor clienteles, and the role of ETF arbitrage activities.

 Columns on the paper: